 Default ASP.NET Core Web API Files and Folders

 In this article, I will discuss the Default ASP.NET Core Web API Files and Folders, i.e., those created by default when we create a new ASP.NET Core Web API Application.
-Please read our previous article discussing How to Create, Build, and Run ASP.NET Core Web API in Visual Studio 2022 using .NET 8.
+Please read our previous article discussing How to Create, Build, and Run ASP.NET Core Web API in Visual Studio.

-Let’s proceed and understand what these files and folders do and why they’re essential.
+Let’s proceed and understand what each of these files and folders does and why they’re essential.

 Connected Services

-The Connected Services node in Solution Explorer allows us to integrate external services into our project easily.
-These services can include:
+The Connected Services node in Solution Explorer allows developers to easily integrate external services into their applications without manually writing commonly used code for connectivity, authentication, or configuration.

-• Azure services (e.g., Azure Storage, Azure App Services).
+• Azure Services – Azure Storage, Azure App Services, Azure Key Vault, etc.

-• Microsoft Office 365 APIs for accessing Office 365 resources.
+• Microsoft Office 365 APIs – Accessing Office 365 resources like emails, calendars, or SharePoint.

 Dependencies: